 I could hear my husband downstairs arguing with the ambulance 000 operator.
 He was trying to get them to understand I had actually broken my leg and no there hadn’t been a trauma to cause it, it had just happened.

 We now know it is such a rare occurrence, the operator hadn’t heard of it happening.
 Even the first set of paramedics who attended me couldn’t believe it was possible.
 They thought it might be a ruptured tendon.
-I was seriously hoping it was only a ruptured tendon at that stage!!
+I was seriously hoping it was only a ruptured tendon at this stage!!

 I remember the paramedics trying to work out how to get me past a piece of furniture on our landing.
 They were discussing dragging me past it.
 Aargh.
 I quickly yelled out to my husband and cousin, to please move the cabinet!
 There was no way anyone was going to try to drag me passed anything with a broken leg.